A Bayesian approach to modeling topic-metadata relationships: Application Source code available at https://github.com/PMSchulze/ topic-metadata-stm .

 \subsection{Model Fitting and Global-level Analysis}

 Before fitting the STM, we need to decide on the number of topics, $K$.
 To do so, we use the following four model evaluation metrics: \textit{held-out likelihood}, \textit{semantic coherence}, \textit{exclusivity}, and \textit{residuals}.
 The held-out likelihood approach is based on document completion.
-The higher the held-out likelihood, the more predictive power the model has on average \cite{wallach2009evaluation}.
-Semantic coherence means that words characterizing a specific topic also appear together in the same documents \cite{mimno2011optimizing}.
+The higher the held-out likelihood, the more predictive power the model has on average \citep{wallach2009evaluation}.
+Semantic coherence means that words characterizing a specific topic also appear together in the same documents \citep{mimno2011optimizing}.
 Exclusivity, on the other hand, indicates to which degree words characterizing a given topic \textit{only} occur in that topic.
-Finally, the residuals metric, which is based on residual dispersion, indicates a (potentially) insufficiently small value of $K$ whenever the residual dispersion is larger than one \cite{taddy2012estimation}.
+Finally, the residuals metric, which is based on residual dispersion, indicates a (potentially) insufficiently small value of $K$ whenever the residual dispersion is larger than one \citep{taddy2012estimation}.

-Figure \ref{fig:searchK_and_wordcloud} (left plot) shows these four metrics for a grid of $K$ between five and 40 with step size five.
+The left part of Figure \ref{fig:searchK_and_wordcloud} shows these four metrics for a grid of $K$ between five and 40 with step size five.
 Both $K=15$ and $K=20$ seem to be good choices.
-Taking into account better interpretability for models with fewer topics, we choose $K = 15$.
+Given the better interpretability for models with fewer topics, we choose $K = 15$.

-After fitting the model we label all topics manually using, i.a., the word cloud in Figure \ref{fig:searchK_and_wordcloud} (right plot).
-To obtain an overview of the model output, we can conduct different global-level analyses, such as inspecting global topic proportions $\bar{{\theta}}_k = \frac{1}{D}\sum_{d=1}^{D}\theta_{d,k}$ or creating a network graph.
+After fitting the model, we label all topics manually with human interpretable labels; to do so, we use word clouds and top words (see Figure \ref{fig:searchK_and_wordcloud} (right panel) and Appendix \ref{a:further_cloude}).
+Throughout this work, we consider the topics ``Climate Protection'', ``Right/Nationalist'', ``Social/Housing'', and ``Europe'' for illustration, in particular the first one.
+To obtain an overview of the model output, different global-level analyses are conducted, such as inspecting global topic proportions $\bar{{\theta}}_k = \frac{1}{D}\sum_{d=1}^{D}\theta_{d,k}$ or creating a network graph.